zacharydonsky/gatsby-starter-netlify-cms/src/pages/about/index.md

     What could I do?

-    That night, a story about tiny shelters popped up on my newsfeed.
+    That night, a story about tiny shelters popped up on my news feed.

     I sent a message to the newspaper reporter and he put me in touch with the organizers of A Better Tent City in Kitchener.
 The information gathering began – many, many hours on the phone, emails and texts.